elementary/website/docs/code/getting-started.md

 Now we have to make some changes to our Meson build system and add a couple new files to describe which files we want to translate and which languages we want to translate into.

-1. Open up your "meson.build" build and add these lines below your project declaration.
+1. Open up your "meson.build" build and add these lines below your project declaration:

         # Include the translations module
         i18n = import('i18n')